tgross/devopsdaysmsp2018/content/_index.md

 [Jay Kreps, Cloudera, 11 June 2015](https://vision.cloudera.com/apache-kafka-a-platform-for-real-time-data-streams-part-1/)

 {{% note %}}
-the pipelines we use to ingest data in many orgs are using immutable event stores
+the pipelines we use to ingest data in many orgs are using immutable event stores. this means that once data is written it's never really erased. if you're keeping the entire commit history then you're going to have a lot of problems with GDPR. (did you remember your backups?)
 {{% /note %}}

 ---